 5. Install proper electrical outlets and charging stations—often overlooked but essential

-“The basement went from a space we avoided to the room where we spend most of our family time,” reported the homeowners six months after completion.
+Six months after completion, the homeowners reported a significant shift in their home life: “The basement went from a space we avoided to the room where we spend most of our family time.”

 Attic Transformations